edge-cloud/www.edge-cloud.net/_posts/2015-08-31-sddc-architecture-vpods-for-management-applications.md

     Therefore in order to make the failover complete for end-users of the service, a change to the DNS name of the service is necessary.
 With that change the DNS entry is re-pointed from the VIP on the NSX Edge in Region A to the VIP on the NSX Edge in Region B.

-    Performing such a DNS update can be easily done using corresponding [simple script](http://dyn.com/dns/" target="_blank">Dynamic DNS services</a> on the Internet, <a href="http://gnudip2.sourceforge.net/" target="_blank">building your own</a> equivalent or using a <a href="https://gallery.technet.microsoft.com/scriptcenter/Update-DNS-records-with-da10910d) to update you Microsoft DNS server.
+    Performing such a DNS update can be easily done using corresponding [Dynamic DNS services](http://dyn.com/dns/) on the Internet, [building your own](http://gnudip2.sourceforge.net/) equivalent or using a [simple script](https://gallery.technet.microsoft.com/scriptcenter/Update-DNS-records-with-da10910d) to update you Microsoft DNS server.

     Again, no dynamic routing updates are necessary after a SRM failover towards the business network.
 In fact, you don't even need to run dynamic routing towards the business network unless you want to.